India-Abhishek/DSA_Java/oops/opps/readme.md

     1.1 Class consist of blocks, constructor, variables, methods, inner classes and inner interfaces 1.2 Object  is a real world entities
-        ex: A smartphone..  have storage, battary type, camera features ans so on. to create a object we use "NEW" keyword
+        ex: A smartphone..  have storage, battary type, camera features ans so on.
+        >>To create a object we use "NEW" keyword

 >>2 Access Modeifier